Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Introduction

-In Section II we apply the modified Langevin noise formalism to model multiple quantum emitters interacting with a dispersive electromagnetic environment.
-In Section III, we use emitter-centered modes to reduce the number of degrees of freedom of the electromagnetic environment.
-In Section IV we introduce the medium- and the scattering-assisted spectral density matrices.
-In Section V, we propose a surrogate bosonic environment to describe the reduced dynamics of quantum emitters when the initial quantum state of the entire system is a product state, and the medium-assisted and scattering-assisted bosonic reservoirs are initially in thermal quantum states with different temperatures.
-In Section VI we apply our model to a system of two quantum emitters.
-In Section VII, we give a summary and discuss our conclusions.
+We proceed as follows.
+In Section \ref{sec:Model}, we apply the modified Langevin noise formalism to model multiple quantum emitters interacting with a dispersive electromagnetic environment.
+In Section \ref{sec:EmitterCentered}, we use emitter-centered modes to reduce the number of degrees of freedom of the electromagnetic environment.
+In Section \ref{sec:Spectral}, we introduce the medium- and the scattering-assisted spectral density matrices.
+In Section \ref{sec:Correlator}, we propose a surrogate bosonic environment to describe the reduced dynamics of quantum emitters when the initial quantum state of the entire system is a product state and the medium-assisted and scattering-assisted bosonic reservoirs are initially in thermal quantum states with different temperatures.
+In Section \ref{sec:Application}, we apply our model to a system of two quantum emitters interacting with a nanophotonic environment.
+We consider two scenarios, a metallic nanosphere and a metallic nanostructure composed of two rods and a disk.
+Specifically, we explore various aspects of entanglement relaxation, revivals, and generation.
+In Section \ref{sec:Conclusion}, we give a summary and discuss our conclusions.